 The fact that ILVA products are not unitized means they do not have values determined directly by the market prices of the underlying assets.
 Therefore, this guideline sets forth principles and requirements for determining values, including death benefit, withdrawal amount, annuitization amount or surrender values, such that an ILVA is considered a variable annuity and thereby exempt from Model 805.
 An ILVA that does not comply with the principles and requirements of this guideline is not considered a variable annuity and therefore is subject to Model 805.

 Drafting Note: This guideline interprets the term “variable annuity” for purposes of exemption from Model 805.
-It is not intended to modify the definition of a variable annuity under Model 250.
+It is not intended to modify the definition of a variable annuity under Model 250 or other Model Regulations.

 Scope

-This guideline applies to any index-linked annuity exempt from the NAIC Model 805 on the basis that it is a variable annuity provided through non-unitized separate account(s) and includes index-linked crediting features that are built into policies or contracts (with or without unitized subaccounts) or added to such by rider, endorsement, or amendment.
+This guideline applies to any index-linked annuity exempt from the NAIC Model 805 on the basis that it is a variable annuity and includes index-linked crediting features that are built into policies or contracts (with or without unitized subaccounts) or added to such by rider, endorsement, or amendment.

 This guideline does not apply to an annuity contract or a subaccount of an annuity contract that is subject to the requirements of NAIC Model 805, Standard Nonforfeiture Law for Individual Deferred Annuities.